adityasoman/Aditya_Website/content/posts/unit-assignment-problem.md

   - architecture
   - computation
 cover: ../Images/Unit_assignment_cover.gif
-description: Massing problem solution which involves finding the appropriate volumetric design of the building as the base for futher configurational resolution.
+description: This article talks about the process of assigning units inside the Zones.
 showFullContent: false
 ---